Ethics and integrity

 Since the implementation of the General Data Protection Regulation (GDPR) in 2018, the School is making increased efforts to ensure any project working with personal data takes the appropriate steps to ensure secure handling of personal information.
 For a summary of the relevance of the GDPR in ethical research, see Ethics and the GDPR.

 Each project in the School of Informatics needs to be reviewed by the Ethics committee.
 Since June 2019, this can be done by completing the online Informatics ethics form.
 The form guides the PI through mandatory questions and a Data Protection Impact Assessment (DPIA) as required, as well as prompting the user to produce relevant documents (e.g. consent forms).
 Once submitted, the committee will aim to reply within 10 working days.
 The online form as well as a PDF reference are available under the Ethics procedure tab.

 If you are working with human participants, you will need to provide a participant information sheet (PIS) and consent forms to complete you ethics application.
 For any type of research project, it is further adviseable that you create a data management plan (DMP) before you begin collecting data.
 School-specific templates for PIS and consent forms, as well as more information and advice on writing a DMP, are available under Ethics resources.

-The Informatics ethics panel reviews each ethics application submitted in the School.
+The Informatics ethics committee reviews each ethics application submitted in the School.
 They are available to answer any questions not answered here, and to advise on your ethics application as you prepare it.

-The ethics panel is chaired by Peggy Seriès and currently has the below membership:
+The ethics committee is chaired by Peggy Seriès and currently has the below membership: